jrjohnson/docker-ilios-php/README.md

 # docker-ilios-php
-A docker image from which to run PHP
+A docker image from which to run PHP for Ilios